cardea-mcp/ExamPrepAgent/README.md

 ```bash
 OPENAI_API_KEY = "" # you can keep it empty
 ```
 - Setup a MongoDB instance.
 Make a database and a collection.
-In the .env variable add the `MONGO_URI` as a variable and its value.
+In the .env variable add the `MONGODB_URI` as a variable and its value.

 - Run the app.py file
 ```bash